Lectionary 310: Description

 The text is written in Greek minuscule letters, in two columns per page, 25 lines per page.

 The codex contains lessons, which were red for sixth Saturday in Lent (John 11:41), Palm Sunday (John 12:11), part of Matins (from Matthew 21:36) and Vespers (to Matthew 24:26), for Monday in Holy Week.

 History

 Gregory and Scrivener dated the manuscript to the 11th or 12th century.
 It is presently assigned by the INTF to the 11th century.

 It belonged to the Tischendorf's collection.
 It was bought from Tischendorf's family for the university in 1876.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (296e) and Caspar René Gregory (number 310e).
 It was examined by Hort.
 Gregory saw it in 1883.

-Currently the codex is housed at the Cambridge University Library (Add.
-Mss.
-1879.12) in the Cambridge.
+Currently the codex is housed at the Cambridge University Library (MS Add.1879.12) in Cambridge.